ikolith/citatel/docs/_pages/rules_and_resources/rules.md

 You can always “wait” for a round.
 If you “wait”, you can do nothing else during that round.
 Gain 1 AP at the beginning of the next round. if you have no AP to spend, you might as well “wait”.

-### Double 1s, Double 6s
+## Double 1s, Double 6s

 Double 1s are critical failures, they are context dependent.
 If you roll double 1s in combat, your GM might give you a couple different failures you can choose from, or if you are playing a more cinematic game you might improvise a failure.
 The GM could also just tell you what you do, maybe you are [vulnerable] briefly.
-If you roll double 6s, roll double damage dice and get 1 Temp AP.
+If you roll double 6s in combat, roll double damage dice and get 1 Temp AP.
+If you roll double 6s outside of combat, you perform whatever action you were trying to perform as well as you possibly could, this is very context dependent.

 ## Weapon Rules